 6. Sort your travel documents, paperwork and insurance

 While there are a lot of similarities throughout Europe regarding visas, passports and other important paperwork you’ll need for your trip, it’s still worth checking each location just in case.
 You can do this by looking at the official government websites for the countries you’re travelling to.

-Also, don’t forget that the rules may change in 2021 if you’re travelling from the UK to the EU.
+Also, don’t forget that Europe travel requirements are likely to change in mid-2025.
 This page should tell you all you need to know.

 And finally, don’t even think about travelling anywhere without decent travel insurance.
 Trust us, you never know when you’ll need it.